Audio4Linux/JDSP4Linux/README.md

 ```
 ## Scripting & IPC APIs

-Since 12th May 2023, this app supports IPC via D-Bus and is also configurable via a CLI.
-These new features are not yet included in a stable release.
+Since version 2.5.0, this app supports IPC via D-Bus and is also configurable via a CLI.

 ### Remote control via CLI
 You can list all supported commands using `jamesdsp --help`.